Nardien/KALA/README.md

 1. Entity Extraction

 Please download `en_core_web_md` in spacy library and spaCy-entity-linker library here: https://github.com/egerber/spaCy-entity-linker.

+Be sure to run `python -m spacy_entity_linker "download_knowledge_base"` command to download the knowledge base for entity linker (thanks to @jiangxinke).

 They are needed to correctly extract entities from the context, and to map them to the corresponding Wikidata ids.